jdpolakoff/sampleteach/readme2.md

 ## What does that mean?

-While it sounds complicated, all we're talking about is how JavaScript allows us to share code among different objects.
+All we're talking about is how JavaScript allows us to share code among objects.

-##Why is it important?**
+## Why is that important?

 By taking advantage of JavaScript's prototypal inheritance, we can write less code that is better-organized and more